carolina-tech-explorers/Positive-Alarm/README.md

 # Positive-Alarm
-Amazon Alexa app to say positive statements when an alarm is set off in the morning
+Amazon Alexa app to say positive statements when an alarm is set off in the morning.